Condensed aerosol fire suppression: Safety concerns

 Albeit using rather safe (non-toxic) chemicals, aerosol fire suppression systems rely on an exothermic reaction and the dispersion of a superfine particles colloid, which both come with associated risks.

 Most systems cool the generated aerosol to ensure a flameless discharge and a better (uniform) distribution of the aerosol, yet it is recommended performing a controlled discharge to avoid burns, heat shockwaves, blasts or secondary fires due to hot combustion products (e.g., hot aerosol may reach or exceed 1200K at the discharge port).
 Combustion byproducts may also cause reduced visibility within an enclosed area and eye irritation.

 The finer particles (dp < 2.5μm) present in the discharged aerosol and the combustion byproducts can deposit on the bronchi walls in the bronchial tree, reportedly causing Chronic Respiratory Diseases and acute respiratory diseases.
 Acidic NOx and CO_{2} gases are known respiratory pathogens.
 Most manufacturers recommend automating the discharge of the aerosol in emptied facilities, as well as letting byproducts settle for a few minutes after the combustion is over.

 Aerosol fire suppression systems should not be used on deep-seated fires in class A (solid) materials, with reactive metals and metal hydrides, with chemicals which are quick oxidizers (e.g., gun powder, nitrocellulose…), and with chemicals capable of undergoing auto-thermal decomposition.

 Incidents

 On March 13, 2016, eight people were killed and seven injured when an antiquated aerosol system false activated in a bank vault.
 Claims in the news were that the system depleted oxygen, whereas the manufacturer states that the system does not displace oxygen.

 On November 15, 2019, one person was killed on board a fishing vessel in the UK when a condensed aerosol fire suppression system was inadvertently activated during installation.
-This event is still being investigated so the exact cause of the fatality is still unknown, although it is thought the installers of this system made many errors at the time.
+The cause of death was due to the inhalation of hot condensed aerosol particles and combustion gases, The inhalation injuries and high quantity of CO2 lead to the death.
+The cause of the release was due to the fire suppression system's control panel being connected to electrical power while being in an activated state.
+The reason the control panel was in an activated state was not possible to determine.